GeekTrainer/learn-django/Outline.md

 3. Installation
 4. Hello, Django
     * Create a project and application with Django-admin
-    * Navigating the structure
+    * Navigating the project structure
     * Running Your First Project
     * Projects vs Apps
-    * Hello, world!
+5. Creating Your First App
-5. Routing and views
+    * Creating Hello, world!
-    * Routing concepts
+    * Creating a View
-    * Registering routes
+    * URL Mapping
-    * Introducing views
+    * Understanding the Include Function
-    * Creating a view
+    * Running Your First App
 6. Knowledge Check
     * Check your knowledge
       - Questions